-Every time you go to the doctor, a nurse will check your blood pressure.
+Every time you go to the doctor, a provider should check your blood pressure.
 But if it is not well controlled, you can buy a home blood pressure instrument and test it more often.
 Most people with diabetes need to keep their levels below 140/90 mmHg, but the ADA recommends levels below 130/80 for some people, especially those with symptoms of kidney disease.

-Everyone who has high blood pressure or Type 2 diabetes needs an annual test for the presence of microalbuminuria, which checks kidney function.
-People with Type 1 diabetes for five years or more also need this annual test.
-Checking the microalbumin/creatinine ratio is the most sensitive test, write Richard Jackson, M.D., and Amy Tenderich in their book.
-Normal is usually under 30.
+Everyone who has high blood pressure or type 2 diabetes needs an annual test for the presence of microalbuminuria, which checks kidney function.
+People with type 1 diabetes for five years or more also need this annual test.
+Checking the microalbumin/creatinine ratio is the best screening test.

 An ophthalmologist or a qualified optometrist must dilate your eyes as a part of a comprehensive eye exam to check for retinopathy.
-Adults with Type 1 diabetes need this within five years of diagnosis, but people with Type 2 should have it when they are diagnosed.
+People with type 1 diabetes need this within five years of diagnosis, but people with type 2 should have it when they are diagnosed.
 If you have any retinopathy, you should be reexamined at least annually, but if you don’t, every two years is enough.